 Personal appreciation/desire to park it in your garage – Do you personally like this vehicle and would you like to park it in your garage?
 Does it speak to you in a positive way?

 Weaver Customs, of West Jordan, Utah, is known for its ability to take cars from ordinary to extraordinary.
-Past custom builds include “FMJ”, “TorC” and most recently “Vortex”, a 1953 Bel Air that not only pushes the envelope of the custom industry but tears it apart.
+Past custom builds include “FMJ,” “TorC” and “Vortex,” a 1953 Bel Air that not only pushes the envelope of the custom industry, but tears it apart.
 Their builds know no boundaries as they all stun and impress.
 We suggest you buckle up because you are in for one amazing ride.

 Consider yourself and your vehicle on display as soon as you pull onto the grounds.
 Your rig, your attitude and your show car are all out there for people to see.
 Make sure all are on their game!Randy & Sydney Weaver, Weaver Customs

-First impressions are key; we go down a checklist of questions when staging a show car.
-Ask yourself, “What does the overall picture look like?”
+First impressions are key.
+We go down a checklist of questions when staging a show car.
+Ask yourself, ‘What does the overall picture look like?
 Is it intriguing enough to entice someone to look closer?
-Are you showcasing the best features of your vehicle?
+Am I showcasing the best features of my vehicle?’

 First, the obvious: have a well-executed vehicle with quality, rare and one-off parts along with a clean vehicle from exterior, interior, engine, undercarriage and wheel wells/rims cleaned inside and out.